 By Marcelle Bienvenu

-Everyone in south Louisiana is up in arms during this long Carnival season.
+Everyone in south Louisiana is up in arms during this long Mardi Gras season.
 This winter’s cold weather blasts have sent our little delectable crawfish deep into the mud to keep warm.
-Plus it’s much too cold for the crawfishermen to get out on the ponds to pick up their nets!
+Plus it’s much too cold for the crawfishermen to get out on the ponds to pick up their traps!
 What a calamity!
 But have no fear, the weather in Louisiana changes in the blink of an eye.
 According to the weathermen, we will have days of balmy 65-degree weather in between the cold weather.

 Makes 8 to 10 servings